AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 Data Validity
 ~~~~~~~~~~~~~

-Currently |SPARK| does not check for data validity [, though this may be changed
+Currently |SPARK| does not check for data validity.
-in a future release].
 It is therefore up to users to ensure that data read from
 external sources and values from unchecked type conversions are valid.

 Validity can be ensured by using a type for the target of the data